kevcjones/ngx-simple-modal/README.md

 ```
 By default, dialog placeholder will be added to AppComponent.
 But you can select custom placeholder (i.e. document body):

 ```typescript
 imports: [
     ...
     DialogModalModule.forRoot({container:document.body})
   ]
 ```

+New - You can also pass in a promise, for when you need to delay because the container has not been rendered yet

 ### Step 2.
 Create your modal dialog component